Propane LPG Tank Fill Telemetry

 12. Summary

 The dealer who used to roll a truck every six weeks because that's what the calendar said now rolls a truck because a specific tank is at 22% and trending toward empty in nine days.
-A float transmitter at the gauge port, a temperature probe on the shell, a cellular Notecard (with a Starnote for the last remote 5%), and a daily summary in Notehub turn every tank in the territory into a self-reporting asset — fewer miles, fewer emergency calls, and no more Friday-night apologies to the customer whose heat just went out.
+A float transmitter at the gauge port, a temperature probe on the shell, a single Notecard for Skylo that carries cellular, WiFi, and satellite on one module — reaching cellular near town and the Skylo satellite network at the remote cabin with nothing to swap — and a daily summary in Notehub turn every tank in the territory into a self-reporting asset — fewer miles, fewer emergency calls, and no more Friday-night apologies to the customer whose heat just went out.